mycal-tucker/causal-probe/README.md

    Oh, and set break_on_qmark to False, because we don't want to break things up by question mark when training the probe (but we will later for QA counterfactual embeddings).
 2) Run ``src/scripts/train_probes.py`` with a parameter pointing to the config file ``config/example/parse_dist_ptb.yaml``.
 This trains the probes and takes a few hours to run.
 Trained probes, with performance metrics, are saved to the reporting destination, specified in config.
+ 3) If you want to plot the probe performance metrics instead of just reading the files, look at the ``plotting/plot_probe_perf.py`` script.
+   It pulls out some of the basic metrics and plots them.
+You might have to do some editing of the file if you want the depth probe vs. distance probe, for example.

 ### Generating syntactically interesting setup.
 This is how to generate the data that we'll use for counterfactuals.
 It's actually a lot like the steps used for training probes.